Surface Processing and Discharge-Conditioning of High Voltage Electrodes for the Ra EDM Experiment: Ra EDM Motivation and Requirements

 For a local magnetic field change \mbox{$\Delta B \approx 100\ \mathrm{fT}$} per \mbox{30 kV/mm} field reversal, this systematic will only become significant at the \mbox{$10^{-26}~e$~cm} level.
 Measuring a magnetic field strength of this magnitude will require more sensitive techniques than the low-noise fluxgate magnetometers (Bartington Mag-03MSL70) we currently use.

 To minimize systematic effects due to magnetic impurities, we use high-grade electrode materials and surface processing techniques that remove contaminants.
-Table~\ref{bulk} and Table~\ref{electrodes} list the material properties and processing techniques that we use.
-We'll discuss electrode material selection and surface processing in detail in Section~\ref{section-electrode-properties-prep}.
+Tables~\ref{bulk}~and~\ref{electrodes} list the material properties and processing techniques that we use.
+We will discuss electrode material selection and surface processing in detail in Section~\ref{section-electrode-properties-prep}.